-The Cost of Attendance (PDF) is a separate figure that represents the total cost of attending school and includes tuition, books and supplies, housing and food, transportation, miscellaneous and personal living expenses, and federal student loan fees.
+The Cost of Attendance (PDF) is a separate figure that represents the total cost of attending school and includes tuition, activity fee, academic success fee (see below), books and supplies, housing and food, transportation, miscellaneous and personal living expenses, and federal student loan fees.

 Academic Achievement Awards

 In addition to the entering scholarships available to Law School students, students may become eligible for tuition assistance after completing their first year.
 Students who place in the top 25% of their class at the end of every year are eligible to receive an award bringing their total financial aid package to half-tuition assistance.
 This award is renewable annually provided the student remains in the top 25% of their class.
 These awards can be granted in addition to a current scholarship, but in no case will the award bring a student’s total financial aid package to more than half-tuition assistance.
 Continuing students will be notified in the summer if they are eligible for such an award.

 We also make continuing students aware of a number of external scholarships.
 These are emailed to current students throughout the year and also posted on the Online Student Center.

 Students awarded a scholarship need only stay in the top 80% of the class to retain their entire award for the following year–in other words, a scholarship is only at risk if a student falls into the bottom 20% of the class.
 Students awarded the St. Thomas More Scholarship, Ron Brown Scholarship or Aequitas Scholarship retain the scholarship each academic year provided their cumulative grade point average remains above a 2.15.
 (For the entering classes of Fall 2019 and thereafter).